JakobEngel/dso/README.md

 You can compile without this, however then you can only read images directly (i.e., have to unzip the dataset image archives before loading them).

+On Ubuntu 16.04 and up, the version from apt should suffice:

+    sudo apt-get install libzip-dev

+On Ubuntu 14.04:

 	sudo apt-get install zlib1g-dev
 	cd dso/thirdparty
 	tar -zxvf libzip-1.1.1.tar.gz